kelsvilla/LegoMindstormsVSExtension/README.md

 * Download [install-windows.ps1](setup-development/windows/install-windows.ps1)
 * Run `./install-windows.ps1` in PowerShell as a normal user, and accept any UAC prompts that pop up.
 The installation should take around 8 minutes.
 If an installer doesn't pop up, don't be alarmed.

+### macOS
+1. On Visual Studio Code, right click on the `<root>/setup-development/linux` directory and select "Open in Integrated Terminal"
+    - You can also open the terminal and navigate here as well.
+2. Run `./install-linux.sh`
+3. Navigate to `<root>/setup-development`
+4. Run `npm i`
+5. Run `npm run compile`
+6. Run `npm run watch`
+7. On Visual Studio Code, select the "Run and Debug" tab
+8. Select "Run Extension" and press the green play button

 For other platforms, or to install the extension manually, check out our [Developer Install Guide](../../wiki/Developer-Install-Guide).
 This is also where you should search if you encounter errors.